JimDesu/basis-lang/spec.md

 The disambiguating context for `::` is the LHS's type and the namespace's contents.

-### G.8 The `{C::method}` Disambiguation Form
+### G.8 The `{C::method}` Command-Reference Form

-When a method name is overloaded across multiple visible classes, the `{ClassName :: methodName}` form (B.15) explicitly disambiguates which class's method is intended:
+The `{ClassName :: methodName}` form (B.15) names a class's method **as a command-typed value**:

 ```
-{Showable :: show}             ; resolves to Showable's show method specifically
+{Showable :: show}             ; Showable's show method, reified as a value
 {Showable :: show: x}          ; with partial application
 ```

-The form is part of the command-reference family &mdash; it produces a command-typed value with the receiver position open for the eventual call.
-The disambiguation is parser-side; the resulting command-typed value carries the specific class binding.
+The form is part of the command-reference family; the resulting command-typed value carries the specific class binding, with the receiver position open for the eventual call.
+It exists for the quasi-quote surface &mdash; storage, partial application, passing methods as values &mdash; with by-class disambiguation *within that surface*.
+It is **not** the dispatch-site disambiguation mechanism: in ordinary calls, a bare `obj :: show` that is ambiguous across classes is a static error whose remedies are the method-prefix parenthesized forms of &sect;9.16 (class- or witness-kinded, resolved per G.5's kind rules), which select at the dispatch itself.

-The form is necessary when:

-- A method name like `show` is defined on two visible classes that both apply to a target type.
-- The user wants to be explicit about which class's instance dispatches.

-In ordinary calls `obj :: show`, the dispatch is by the most-specific class containing `show` that `obj`'s type is an instance of; ties are static errors with the `{C::method}` form as the resolution mechanism.

 ### G.9 Module-Qualified Names